-Manx Broadcasting Corporation Limited, an Isle of Man corporation with offices located at 22 Athol St., Douglas, 1M1 1JA, Isle of Man, doing business as MBC, Ltd. ("MBC") offers technology and services for merchants that wish to accept payment in Bitcoin and other digital currencies (the "Service").
+THE COMPANY MERCHANT PAYMENT SERVICE AGREEMENT 8th Arm, Inc. (the “Company”).
+The Company offers technology and services for merchants that wish to accept payment in Bitcoin and other digital currencies (the "Service").
 For you or your company ("Merchant") to obtain or continue using the Service, Merchant must agree to and accept the terms and conditions of this agreement (this "Agreement").
 This Agreement sets out the terms and conditions under which Merchant may utilize the Service.
 Please read this Agreement carefully.
 Words and phrases with initial letters capitalized shall have the meaning set forth in Section 14, if not defined earlier in this Agreement.

-BY CLICKING ON THE "I AGREE" BUTTON OR A SIMILAR AFFIRMATION, OR BY ACKNOWLEDGING ACCEPTANCE OF THE AGREEMENT BY ANY OTHER METHOD ALLOWED BY MBC, OR BY USING OR ACCESSING THE SERVICE VIA A COMPUTER OR A MOBILE APPLICATION, MERCHANT ACKNOWLEDGES AND AGREES THAT: (I) IT HAS REVIEWED AND UNDERSTANDS THE AGREEMENT; (II) IT AGREES TO BE LEGALLY BOUND BY THE TERMS AND CONDITIONS OF THE AGREEMENT; AND (III) ITS USE OF THE SERVICE WILL BE GOVERNED BY THIS AGREEMENT.
+BY CLICKING ON THE "I AGREE" BUTTON OR A SIMILAR AFFIRMATION, OR BY ACKNOWLEDGING ACCEPTANCE OF THE AGREEMENT BY ANY OTHER METHOD ALLOWED BY THE COMPANY, OR BY USING OR ACCESSING THE SERVICE VIA A COMPUTER OR A MOBILE APPLICATION, MERCHANT ACKNOWLEDGES AND AGREES THAT: (I) IT HAS REVIEWED AND UNDERSTANDS THE AGREEMENT; (II) IT AGREES TO BE LEGALLY BOUND BY THE TERMS AND CONDITIONS OF THE AGREEMENT; AND (III) ITS USE OF THE SERVICE WILL BE GOVERNED BY THIS AGREEMENT.

-This Agreement was last updated on: March 17, 2016
+This Agreement was last updated on: October 15, 2018

 The parties agree as follows: